Nilysa/dentist-clinic-prototype/README.md

 * Defining 72 functional requirements, including role-specific workflows for Secretaries, Dentists, Managers, and Patients.
 * Establishing 39 non-functional requirements spanning performance, security, usability, and reliability metrics.
 * Managing the project using the Agile Scrum methodology.
-* Authoring 48 user stories and organizing them into Jira Epics across 8 development sprints[cite: 1].
+* Authoring 48 user stories and organizing them into Jira Epics across 8 development sprints.

 *Note: The complete 19-page System Analysis and Design Document is available in the `/docs` folder of this repository.*

 ## Agile Sprint Plan (Epics)
-I structured the product development into the following 8 sprints[cite: 1]:
+I structured the product development into the following 8 sprints:
-1. **Secretary Dashboard:** Patient status management and daily tracking[cite: 1].
+1. **Secretary Dashboard:** Patient status management and daily tracking.
-2. **Login & Authentication:** Role-based access control and security[cite: 1].
+2. **Login & Authentication:** Role-based access control and security.
-3. **Patient Records:** Medical history and condition tracking[cite: 1].
+3. **Patient Records:** Medical history and condition tracking.
-4. **Patient Portal:** Online registration and appointment booking[cite: 1].
+4. **Patient Portal:** Online registration and appointment booking.
-5. **Notifications:** Automated SMS and email reminders[cite: 1].
+5. **Notifications:** Automated SMS and email reminders.
-6. **Doctor Panel:** Treatment recording and prescription management[cite: 1].
+6. **Doctor Panel:** Treatment recording and prescription management.
-7. **Manager Reports:** Financial tracking and daily analytics[cite: 1].
+7. **Manager Reports:** Financial tracking and daily analytics.
-8. **Appointment Management:** Advanced time-slot and conflict prevention[cite: 1].
+8. **Appointment Management:** Advanced time-slot and conflict prevention.

 ## The Prototype
-Based on the system requirements I gathered, my teammate built a feature-first React prototype demonstrating the core user flows across all 8 epics[cite: 1].
+Based on the system requirements I gathered, my teammate built a feature-first React prototype demonstrating the core user flows across all 8 epics.
 Data is mocked in React state to simulate a live database connection for presentation purposes.

 ### Quick Start
 To run the frontend prototype locally: